 For students wishing to continue studying French, German or Spanish, this online computerized exam helps place them into the most appropriate language course.
 Average duration is 20-40 minutes.
 Scores are recorded for future reference, and are valid for 15 months.
 (Past 15 months, students should retake the exam.)

-Students who take this exam must adhere to the Loyola policy on Academic Honesty; test takers should try their best, but not recieve help.
+Students who take this exam must adhere to the Loyola policy on Academic Honesty; test takers should try their best, but not receive help.

 This placement exam cannot be used to fulfill a language requirement.
 To satisfy a foreign language requirement (or "test out" of a requirement), students must take the Competency Exam, which is administered by the College of Arts & Sciences (CAS) Dean's Office.
 To schedule the exam, contact the Dean's Office at 773-508-3500.